ryanmonro/ryanmonro.github.io/discography.md

 - The Cat Empire II
 - The Cat Empire

-Coming soon: Josh the Cat, Danny Ross, a film score with Ross Irwin, new Cat Empire album.
+Coming soon: Josh the Cat, Danny Ross, a film score with Ross Irwin